AMoreaux/Sketch-Icons/README.md

 ## How to install the plugin

-We recommend installing the plugin with Sketchpacks or Sketch Runner.
+We recommend installing the plugin with Sketchpacks.

 ### Method 1: Sketchpacks